Ho-Ro/nanoSTK_V1/README.md

 - Enter `make upload`
 - Re-install the *reset capacitor*.

-The upload of the file `nanoSTK_V1.hex` with `make upload` only requires the `avrdude` tool.
+The upload of the file `nanoSTK.hex` with `make upload` only requires the `avrdude` tool.
-If the source code remains unchanged, the *Arduino* tool chain is not required.
+If the source code remains unchanged, the *avr-gcc* tool chain is not required.

-#### Firmware Modifications

-The `Makefile` takes care of changes to the source code files in `nanoSTK_V1` and rebuilds the file `nanoSTK_V1.hex` accordingly, using the *Arduino* cli interface - type `make` or follow the description below in the next section.

 ### Other OS

 You can also use the Arduino tool chain, this should work on all supported operation systems.
+Check out the source and hex files (version 1.30) from the branch `arduino_toolchain`.

 - Remove the *reset capacitor* from your *nanoSTK* HW.
 - Connect the device to USB.